 They can even indicate that you are anemic (have low blood iron levels), as anemia is common in people with rheumatoid arthritis.

 X-rays may show the injury from the infection that happens with rheumatoid arthritis to the joints.

 Physicians are now utilizing devices such as ultrasound scans to look for inflammation and early joint damage.

 Once you have a diagnosis, don’t be shy to seek questions from the doctor or to chat about the problems that the disease causes.
 The more information the healthcare provider has of how arthritis impacts you, the more they can support.

 There are four main types of medications that are used to manage rheumatoid arthritis.
 Which are:

 - non-steroidal anti-inflammatory drugs (NSAIDs)

 - steroids (also known as corticosteroids).

 Many rheumatoid arthritis patients continue to take more than one medication.
 This is because various forms of drugs function differently.
-Your treatments for the medicine can vary from time to time.
-That will depend on how severe the conditions are, depending on something that has changed in regards to your illness.
+Your medicine treatments can vary from time to time.
+That will depend on how severe the conditions are, depending on something that has changed regarding your illness.

 Advanced Rheumatology of Houston